ckeditor/ckeditor5/packages/ckeditor5-ckfinder/docs/features/ckfinder.md

 	* **editing** images (cropping, resizing, etc.),
 	* **organizing** or deleting images.

-	Use the [demo](#demo) to try the file manager integration with CKEditor 5 now.

-	Check out the [CKFinder project website](https://ckeditor.com/ckeditor-4/ckfinder/) to learn more about features you can use in your project.
+	Check out the [CKFinder file manager website](https://ckeditor.com/ckeditor-4/ckfinder/) to learn more about features you can use in your project.

 ## Demo

+### Image upload only

+This demo shows the integration where the file manager's server connector handles [the image upload](#configuring-the-full-integration) only:

+* Paste the image directly into the editor content and it will be automatically uploaded using the server—side connector.
+* Use the "Insert image" button in the toolbar to insert an image.

+{@snippet features/ckfinder-upload-only}

 ### Full integration

 This demo shows the [full integration](#configuring-the-full-integration) with the CKFinder file manager:

-* You can also paste the image directly into the editor content and it will be automatically uploaded to the server.
+* Paste the image directly into the editor content and it will be automatically uploaded using the server—side connector.
-* You can use the "Insert image or file" button in the toolbar to insert an image or a link to any other file.
+* Use the "Insert image or file" button in the toolbar to open the CKFinder file manager and insert an image or a link to any other file.

 {@snippet features/ckfinder}

-### Image upload only

-**TODO**: Demo of CKE5 with imageUpload button.

-## Installation
+## Installation in a custom editor build

 <info-box info>
 	This feature is enabled by default in all builds.
 The installation instructions are for developers interested in building their own, custom editor.